Everything You Ever Wanted to Know About Pipe Boots

 Applications to Avoid

 Pipe boots mount on the roof surface, so they need a solid, nonporous substrate to work.
-Pipe boots will not work with shingle roofs.
+Pipe boots will not work with shingle roofs or most roofing tile systems.

 If you have a shingle roof, you need a metal flashing that you can lap under the shingles.
 Metal flashings should match both the pitch of your roof and the outer diameter of the insulated pipe.
 (Our 3" insulated pipe is 5" in diameter, 4" is 6", and 5" is 7".)